Eswereddy/OpenAi/README.md

 ## AI integration

-Five AI touchpoints, all grounded in this app's own scheme data (never inventing schemes, benefits, or documents) and all degrading gracefully with no external call if unconfigured:
+Six AI touchpoints, all grounded in this app's own scheme data (never inventing schemes, benefits, or documents) and all degrading gracefully with no external call if unconfigured: